speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 ## Overview

+My team often works on component-centric projects, building component libraries and using frameworks such as Storybook to present each component in isolation, in all of its various states.

+Using component tests on these types of projects is vital, we need fast, repeatable automated tests to ensure that our components are functioning and appearing correctly.

 There is enough material out there that covers the value of automated testing, the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), and the [terrible test hourglass](https://testing.googleblog.com/2020/11/fixing-test-hourglass.html), I won't preach here.

 What I want to provide is a practical guide, on how to set up your Next.js app to include focused component tests, for server and client-rendered flavours.